-The primary focus of the HHS system, which includes the Department of State Health Services, is enhancing and protecting the health and well-being of Texans through effective health and human services and public health services.
-Many services are provided through outsourced contractual arrangements.
-Annually, Texas Health and Human Services awards thousands of contracts for goods and services that are worth billions of dollars.
+Our main focus is to improve and protect the health and well-being of Texans through effective health and human services and public health services.
+Each year, we award thousands of contracts for goods and services that are worth billions of dollars.

 Current HHS Opportunities

-- HHS Open Enrollment Opportunities page - HHS contracts that are awarded based on submission of applications rather than competitive proposals.
-HUB eligible.
+- HHS Open Enrollment Opportunities - HHS contracts awarded based on submission of applications rather than competitive proposals.

-Future Opportunities, Intent to Award Notices & Delayed Procurements
+Future Opportunities, Intent to Award Notices and Delayed Procurements

 Learn about anticipated procurements not yet listed on ESBD on the Procurement Forecast (PDF).
-The forecast also includes information about delayed procurements.
+The forecast also includes information about intent to award notices and delayed procurements.

 The following select opportunities are for high-profile pending procurements with the Texas Health and Human Services Commission.